B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Disconnect immediately after robbing a person or a group of people.

 <span style="color: red">Sanctions:</span>

-- First offense: 200-300 Checkpoints
-- Second offense: Warn
-- Three or more offenses: 3-7 day ban depending on the severity
+Ban 3 - 14 day (without payment right) depending on the severity

 <span style="color: green">Notes:</span>
 - For multiple offenses, sanctioning with a 1-3 day ban is possible.